Accessibility tools

 • routine administrative functions such as access to buildings (including use of an individual’s photograph on staff identity card);

-• use of photographs on the WAO internal webpages (HUB), email, IT systems, and video conferencing software;
+• use of photographs on the WAO internal webpages (Hub), email, IT systems, and video conferencing software;

 • operating a CCTV system, in accordance with the WAO CCTV Policy;